 University Admissions, part of Enrollment Management, provides centralized services for prospective and current applicants, and all contact between applicants and MUSC should originate with this office.
 University Admissions makes all application forms accessible online, and staff are available to assist you in understanding prerequisite requirements, transcript submission, and additional application processes.
 Decisions regarding eligibility for admission and offers of admission are made solely through each College.
 However, all contact between applicants and MUSC should originate with Enrollment Management.

 Factors considered to determine eligibility for admission include the applicant’s previous academic success, work previously completed, and the demonstrated ability of the applicant to ascertain both those cognitive and non-cognitive traits necessary and desirable in health professionals.
 MUSC seeks to assure diversity among its applicants and in its student body.
-MUSC does not discriminate on the basis of race, color, creed, sex, age, national origin, disability, sexual orientation, veteran status, or marital status in the administration of admission policies, educational policies, financial aid, or any other university activity.
+MUSC does not discriminate on the basis of race, color, creed, sex, age, national origin, disability, sexual orientation, gender identity, veteran status, or marital status in the administration of admission policies, educational policies, financial aid, or any other university activity.
 Any applicant with a disability needing reasonable accommodation during any stage of the admission process is invited to contact Enrollment Management in advance of that accommodation.

 Application filing deadlines vary by program.